dmhz/precious/xing.md

 - 2018.03.12 1267 Sometimes it's the little things that sting the most.
 - 2018.03.13 1266 When people say that do not care what others think of them, for the most part the deceive themselves.
 - 2018.03.14 1265 Dig your well before you're thirsty.
+- 2018.03.15 1264 Emotion is contagious.
+- 2018.03.16 1263 Everthing seems simple until you think about it.
+- 2018.03.17 1262 I learned from him that often contradiction is the clearest way to truth.
+- 2018.03.18 1261 There is only one way to win hearts and that is to make oneself like unto those of whom one would be loved.
+- 2018.03.19 1260 Few things are sadder than encontering a person who knows exactly what he should do,yet cannot muster enough ernergy to do it.
+- 2018.03.20 1259 就这样一直傻，好不好。